jabue2/Cyber_Security_Project/README.md

     # In the compromised shell
     cat /etc/passwd | grep -b sandbox
     # Example output: 2244:sandbox:x:1001:1001:,,,:/home/userx:/bin/bash
     # The UID '1001' starts after the username and two colons.
-Calculate the offset.
+Calculate the offset (here 10).
     ```
 3.  **Modify and Compile:** Edit the Dirty COW exploit code to target `/etc/passwd` and use the calculated offset to overwrite the user ID with `0000`.
 Compile it using `gcc`.
     ```sh